jpdevries/developer-style-guide/README.md

 The default MODX theme uses modern JavaScript that is transpiled with Babel, HTML 5.x, and future forward CSS.

+To ensure that the MODX core distribution is accessible to everyone, accessibility is mandated for contributions to the core.
+MODX Extras that pass an accessibility audit by following the guidelines found here are awarded with the `accessibility-ready` label.
+The sooner accessibility is brought into the design process the better.
+Get feedback and support on your sketches, concepts, designs, and code by posting your work in the MODX Forums.

+While we value the importance of accessibility enough to mandate it in the core, we would be remissed if we made the process of contributing to the MODX core itself less accessible.
+If you need guidance on maintaining accessibility for a pull request please do not hesitate to request an accessibility advisor.

 ## Authoring Markup
 Semantic HTML documents are implicitly performant, optimal, and accessible.
 So we recommend starting coding your component as such.
 If you need to post or get data to and from the database start with a semantic HTML form.
 JavaScript should always be used as an enhancement.
 As you progressively enhance your markup into a more asynchronous user experience ensure that you do not degrade the initial accessibility of your semantic document.